meshcloud/meshcloud-docs/docs/meshcloud.index.md

 | [meshLocation](meshcloud.platform-location.md) | A grouping of meshPlatforms, e.g. by geographic region.                                   |

-## meshPanel supported browser
+## meshPanel supported browsers

-Firefox ESR
+- Firefox ESR
-last 2 Firefox versions
+- last 2 Firefox versions
-last 2 Chrome versions
+- last 2 Chrome versions

 If you experience problems with other browsers like Edge (Chromium), Safari or with mobile experience let us know.
 We are interested to make that work as well!